rutia57/cs217b/assignment2/README.md

 ```
 Then, go to http://127.0.0.1:5000 in a browser to access the website and use the text area to input text, or the file upload button to upload a .txt file.
 Click the submit button to process the text and view the results.
 On the results web page, click
 the button at the bottom to go the database/list view (showing how many times each entity has been found so far), and on
 that page click the button at the bottom of the page to back to the NER visualization view.
-You can also click the rest button
+You can also click the reset button
-to reset the counts of all entities to 0, so that the table of entities will be empty until you submit another text input to process.
+to reset the counts of all entities to 0, so that the table of entities will be empty until you submit another text input.

 ### Docker image and container
 To create a Docker image of this Flask webserver, use the `Dockerfile`.
 To do this, make sure Docker is installed, and then `cd` into this directory (`cs217b/assignment2/`) and run the following command: